Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Introduction

 \section{Introduction}

 Software is essential in daily life, impacting communication, transportation, healthcare, and more.
-Despite careful development, bugs can lead to unexpected behaviour or system failures, making identifying and repairing these bugs critical yet time-consuming.
-Automated program repair (APR)~\cite{apr_17} offers a solution that fixes bugs without direct human intervention.
-It aims to identify bug causes and generate patches, enhancing efficiency in software development.
+Despite careful development, bugs can cause unexpected behaviour or system failures, making their identification and repair both critical and time-consuming.
+Automated program repair (APR)~\cite{apr_17} aims to automatically identify bugs and generate fixes without direct human intervention, thus improving the efficiency of software development.
+However, APR methods often rely on weak correctness criteria, such as tests, which do not guarantee overall program correctness\,---\,a limitation that is particularly problematic in critical systems.

-Contract programming~\cite{designbycontract} enhances software correctness by using formal specifications to define behaviours through pre-conditions, post-conditions, and invariants.
-While effective, integrating contract programming can be complex and resource-intensive.
-Manual proofs may also be needed to verify specifications, underscoring the need for automated fixes.
-Current APR methods often rely on weak correctness criteria, such as tests, which may not ensure overall program correctness, especially in critical systems where verification is essential.
-Verification-aware languages, like Dafny~\cite{leino_dafny_2014}, can help identify non-conforming programs but face challenges in repair when verification fails.
+Contract programming~\cite{designbycontract} improves software correctness by using formal specifications to define expected program behaviour through pre-conditions, post-conditions, and invariants.
+While effective, contract programming can be complex and resource-intensive, and manual proofs are often required for successful verification.
+Verification-aware languages, such as Dafny~\cite{leino2010dafny}, support contract programming and formal verification, enabling the detection of programs that do not satisfy their specifications.
+However, repairing programs when verification fails remains challenging.
+APR is therefore valuable in this context, especially given the availability of specifications that precisely define expected behaviour and provide strong correctness criteria for repair.

-This work aims to create an APR tool for Dafny leveraging strong correctness criteria by using formal specifications as the oracle.
-This process involves localizing faults, applying Hoare rules, and generating patch candidates using a Large Language Model (LLM)~\cite{llms}.
-The candidates are then verified against the Dafny specification to confirm if they can fix the program.